 Do you love the DIY raw wood look on furniture?
 Me too!
-I’m seeing it pop up all over with the farmhouse style.
+I see it pop up all over with the farmhouse style.
 But I also love paint and wood combinations when it’s appropriate.
-Today’s furniture makeover started out as an experiment that took me by surprise and I can’t wait to show you how it turned out.
+Today’s furniture makeover started as an experiment that took me by surprise, and I can’t wait to show you how it turned out.
 Today, I’ll show you how to create an ombre paint finish on raw wood furniture.
 It’s pretty cool!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even an ombre paint finish on raw wood furniture.
 Click To Tweet